New Jersey Mega Millions ticket worth more than $1 billion remains unclaimed

 The winning ticket was sold at Preet Food Mart in Lindenwold in Camden County on June 10.

-The winner of that draw, however, has not been named.
+The winner of that drawing has not been named.
 New Jersey lottery rules allow winners to remain anonymous.

+New Jersey lottery officials said when they came to claim the jackpot, the winners were still trying to wrap their head around it.
+They heard the jackpot discussed on the radio, and something told them to check their ticket.
+They got the surprise of a lifetime.
+Their Quick Pick ticket was a match.

+They immediately called a close friend to share the news and the friend could not believe it.

 That person was the only winner statewide and they opted for the cash lump sum, which paid out $104.7 million.